world-federation-of-advertisers/cross-media-measurement/src/main/k8s/local/README.md

 ## Delete Existing Local Cluster

 Only execute this part if you want to delete existing local cluster before creating a new one.
-We assume the cluster is named 'kind'
+Let's say the cluster is named `kind`.

 Delete the KIND cluster: